joejag/techblog/_posts/2018-02-01-two-line-budget.md

 }
 {% endhighlight %}

 Our first step is to remove the blank lines between the Given statements.
 Then drop the comments.
-Leaving us with a wall of state setup.
+This leaves us with a wall of state setup.

 {% highlight java %}
 @Test